django/djangoproject.com/README.rst

    Ubuntu there is a `built-in network admin`_ GUI to do the same.
 Remember both require admin privileges, just like you'd need when editing ``/etc/hosts`` with your favorite editor.

+   If you don't have admin rights but have an internet connection, you can use a service like `xip.io <http://xip.io>`_.
+In that case you'll also have to update `ALLOWED_HOSTS` in `djangoproject/settings/dev.py` as well as the content of the `django_site` table in your database.

 .. _`Hosts.prefpane`: https://github.com/specialunderwear/Hosts.prefpane
 .. _`built-in network admin`: https://help.ubuntu.com/community/NetworkAdmin